holgern/beem/README.rst

 Installation
 ============
-The minimal working python version 3.4.x.
+The minimal working python version is 2.7.x. or 3.4.x

-Warning: install beem will install pycrytodome which is not compatible to pycryto which is need for python-steem.
-At the moment, either beem or steem can be install at one maschine!
+beem can be installed parallel to python-steem.

 For Debian and Ubuntu, please ensure that the following packages are installed: